Catholic International University

 College Level Examination Program (CLEP)

-Following the recommendation of the American Council on Education (ACE), credit will be awarded for College Level Examination Program (CLEP) scores of 50 or above on any CLEP Exam that aligns with general education requirements.
+Following the recommendation of the American Council on Education (ACE), credit will be awarded for College Level Examination Program (CLEP) scores of 50 or above on any CLEP exam that aligns with program requirements.
 A score of 50 or above on any of the exams constitutes 3 academic credits to fulfill program requirements.
 CLEP score recipient code: 8086

 Advanced Placement (AP)

-While all theology majors are encouraged to study Latin or Greek, students may fulfill the undergraduate language requirement by obtaining either a score of 62 or above in the Level II CLEP exam or an AP exam score of 4 or above in any foreign language.
+Students may partially fulfill the undergraduate language requirement by obtaining either a score of 62 or above in the Level II CLEP exam or an AP exam score of 4 or above in any foreign language.
 Each exam will count as one 3-credit course.

 DANTES Subject Standardized Tests (DSST)

-Following the recommendation of the American Council on Education (ACE), credit will be awarded for DANTES Subject Standardized Test (DSST) scores of 400 or above on any DSST Exam that fulfills general education requirements.
+Following the recommendation of the American Council on Education (ACE), credit will be awarded for DANTES Subject Standardized Test (DSST) scores of 400 or above on any DSST Exam that aligns with program requirements.
 A score of 400 or above on any DSST exam constitutes 3 academic credits to fulfill program requirements.

 A maximum combination of 30 credits from CLEP, Advanced Placement, DANTES and/or International Baccalaureate exams will be accepted toward the BA degree; 15 credits will be accepted toward the AA degree.
 These credits by examination count toward the maximum total number of allowable transfer credits a student brings from other institutions.